matklad/matklad.github.io/_posts/2018-05-04-encapsulating-lifetime-of-the-field.markdown

 # Going invariant

-Let's through a wrench in the works by adding some unique references:
+Let's throw a wrench in the works by adding some unique references:

 ~~~rust
 struct Foo<'a> {